JKorf/Bittrex.Net/README.md

 ```

 ## Release notes
+* Version 2.0.2 - 05 mar 2018
+	* Fix for freezes when calling from UI thread

+* Version 2.0.1 - 03 mar 2018
+	* Fix for bug in URL building

 * Version 2.0.0 - 01 mar 2018
 	* Updated to use a base package, which introduces some changes in syntax, but keeps functionality unchanged